bcnmy/docs/docs/FAQ.md

 **How can I sign the userOp manually?**

-To sign the userOp manually, first, calculate the userOpHash and then sign it using the same signer, the account is then created. you can find more details [here](https://hackmd.io/@xWzOEjWIRIKP22EKSdIgEg/Hk5SGcK-o).
+To sign the userOp manually, first calculate the userOpHash and then sign it using the same signer, the account is created with. you can find more details [here](https://hackmd.io/@xWzOEjWIRIKP22EKSdIgEg/Hk5SGcK-o).

 **Can I just use Biconomy’s bundler with another smart account implementation?**